Why BTS’s Album Includes the Sound of an Ancient Korean Bell — 성덕대왕신종 Explained (Updated May 2026)

 💬 Meaning: National Treasure; a highly important cultural property officially designated for preservation

-The interesting part is that the track does not need to explain itself in the language of a museum label.
+The interesting part is that the track doesn’t need to explain itself in the language of a museum label.
 It lets the listener become curious.
 Fans search.
 They ask what the sound is.
 They learn about Gyeongju, Silla, Buddhist bells, and Korean heritage.
 In that sense, the track becomes a gateway.

 🎯 Pro Tip for Korean Learners